 EGSC assigns each attending college student an email account (Cat Mail) which both the student and the school will use as the official form of communication when sending communication to each other.
-Students are expected to check their Cat Mail Account on a daily basis to stay informed about important messages from various departments on campus including but not limited to the Business Office, Registrar's Office, Admissions Office, Financial Aid Office and Student Life.
+Students are expected to check their Cat Mail Account on a daily basis to stay informed about important messages from various departments on campus including but not limited to the Business Office, Registrar's Office, Admissions Office, Financial Aid Office and Student Life semester credit would need to meet for a total of 2250 minutes during the semester.
+To do this, the course must meet 3 times a week, for 15 weeks, 50 minutes each class meeting or twice a week, for 15 weeks, 75 minutes each class meeting.